ausdebating/constitution/constitution.rst

 #.
 The office-bearers of the Association are as follows:

-   #. the president,
+   #. the President,
-   #. the vice-president,
+   #. the Vice-President,
-   #. the secretary,
+   #. the Secretary,
-   #. the treasurer,
+   #. the Treasurer,
    #. the Equity Officer,
    #. the Wom\*ns Officer.